JohnDMcMaster/xystitch/README.md

 # Ubuntu 20.04 notes

+enblend
-Enblend no longer accepts -m.
+  * Enblend no longer accepts -m.
 Removed from .pr0nrc

+nona
+  * Memory usage different vs ubuntu 16.04: memory no longer increases linearly but goes up and down
+  * Slower?
+Or am I just doing larger images now

 Had to adjust magick limits.
 Not carefully thought out but I'm using the values below